April 2008 Tabletalkby Various

 Please check back soon to purchase this item.

 Contributors include R.C.
-Sproul along with Joel Beeke, Anthony Carter, Jim Coffield, Archie Parrish, R.C.
-Sproul Jr., and Gene Edward Veith.
+Sproul along with Lyle D. Bierma, R. Scott Clark, Joshua Harris, Keith A. Mathison, Richard D. Phillips, Kim Riddlebarger, R.C.
+Sproul Jr., Gene Edward Veith, and Cornelis P. Venema.
 Tabletalk features articles about topics central to the Christian faith and daily, in-depth Bible studies.